moonman10/Paramount-DIY-Battery-EBIKE-Conversion-Project/README.md

 Paramount-Series-50-Ebike-Conversion

-This project was to design and build a safe and durable, middle of the road electric bike using an older Paramount Series 50 mountain bike frame.
+I designed and built my own 13S5P lithium ion battery pack in order to convert an old Paramount mountain bike into an ebike.

 Project Overview: